A new status page design and 4 more feature updates.

 Now subscribers have to complete the input of each method on its own.
 There is new functionality to reuse the services selection from a previous method if a subscriber chooses additional methods.

 2. New look for the status page

 Previously we included samples in this blog post: New status page design and connected hubs.
-You can also preview your hub in the new design following the link in the “Hub Settings”.
+You can preview your hub in the new design by following the link in the “Hub Settings”.